 It might seem unusual for a nerve bundle in the neck to be linked to a psychological condition, but the connection lies in the body’s “fight or flight” response.
 In people with PTSD, this response can get stuck in the “on” position, leading to constant feelings of anxiety and hypervigilance.
 The stellate ganglion is the control center for this response in the upper body.
 By targeting the stellate ganglion, treatments can help “reset” this overactive system.
 This intervention can lead to significant clinical improvements by rebalancing sympathetic activity, which is why a stellate ganglion block is now considered a promising treatment for PTSD symptoms.

-Other Chronic Pain Syndromes
+Its Role in Other Chronic Pain Conditions

 The stellate ganglion’s influence extends to many other types of chronic pain.
 Because it plays a crucial role in both pain management and autonomic regulation, it can be involved in conditions like postherpetic neuralgia (lingering pain from shingles) and phantom limb pain.
 Many persistent neck pain and upper body pain syndromes that don’t respond to other treatments may have a sympathetic nervous system component.
 By addressing the overactivity in the stellate ganglion, we can often interrupt the pain signals that are causing chronic discomfort and help patients find meaningful relief where other methods have failed.